formancehq/formance-sdk-java/docs/WebhooksApi.md

 | **304** | Config not modified, was already activated. |  -  |

-## changeOneConfigSecret
+## changeConfigSecret

-> ConfigResponse changeOneConfigSecret(id, changeOneConfigSecretRequest)
+> ConfigResponse changeConfigSecret(id, configChangeSecret)

 Change the signing secret of a config

-Change the signing secret of the endpoint of a config.
+Change the signing secret of the endpoint of a webhooks config.
 If not passed or empty, a secret is automatically generated.
 The format is a random string of bytes of size 24, base64 encoded. (larger size after encoding)

 ### Example